Mambo-Token/MamboLaunchPad/Projects/Kenobi.md

 **Best option**

 Or directly here: Pay min.
-220 to max.
-2200 Kas to this launchpad address:
+250 to max.
+2500 Kas to this launchpad address:

 **kaspa:qrj7xz4te3guyg8l4e6wgu2ac50lxg6t6ku3m25kf9rjq5l372rwsrw6cr0pp**

 - ~~200 $Kenobi cost 100 Kas~~: price will goes progressively up.
 Hurry up.
-- current OTC price: 200 $Kenobi cost **220 Kas.**
+- current OTC price: 200 $Kenobi cost **250 Kas.**
 - This is supervised by Mambo KRC20 Rocket Launch Service
 - Mambo is core krc20 maxi showing up since June 2024
-- This Kenobi Launch page in on Mambo's official github.
+- This Kenobi Launch page here in on Mambo's official github.

-**to prevent to big whales accumulation, we will not accept more than 3000 kas per day on this otc address and refund, if paid more.**
+**to prevent too big whales accumulation, we will not accept more than 10000 kas per day on this otc address and refund, if paid more.**

 ## Roadmap
 - Website
 - $Kenobi looks for a graphics freak to take the role of the meme godfather (may include Kenobi x account)
 - community building: if needed own x account, own tg group
 - Listing on a real Kaspa DEX
-- real life help fro suppressed by gov ppl.
+- real life help for suppressed by gov ppl.

 **Decentralization**
 Governments are central forces oftentime abusing there power.

 The primordial main point of the creation of btc or cryptocurrencies and specially of Kaspa is:

 **Decentralization**
 That means $Kenobi's focus is to be on swaps and dexes, once avaiable.
 No funds for Cex listing planned.
 We need a top Dex - then no need for centralized of private Cex'es.

 **Socials**
 <br>